seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Stay yet.
 You vile abominable tents,
 Thus proudly pight upon our Phrygian plains,
 Let Titan rise as early as he dare,
-I’ll through and through you! and, thou great-sized coward,
+I'll through and through you! and, thou great-sized coward,
 No space of earth shall sunder our two hates:
-I’ll haunt thee like a wicked conscience still,
+I'll haunt thee like a wicked conscience still,
-That mouldeth goblins swift as frenzy’s thoughts.
+That mouldeth goblins swift as frenzy's thoughts.
 Strike a free march to Troy! with comfort go:
 Hope of revenge shall hide our inward woe.